← Back to NotchPad Ghost Privacy use case

 What this solves

-When you present from your Mac, you often need notes that should not be part of the share: speaker prompts, sales context, sensitive customer details, internal numbers, or the next step in a live demo.
-Ghost Privacy lets NotchPad become that private surface.
+When you present from your Mac, you often need notes that should not be part of the share: speaker prompts, sales context, customer details, internal numbers, or the next step in a live demo.
+With Ghost Privacy, NotchPad becomes that presenter surface.

 Founder and product demos